Louisiana Hunting License: Cost, Requirements & How to Apply

 Do I need hunter education to hunt in Louisiana?

-Yes, Louisiana requires hunter education for first-time buyers.
-Required for anyone born on or after September 1, 1969 The state accepts hunter education certificates from other states.
+Yes, hunter education is required for anyone born on or after September 1, 1969.
+Louisiana accepts certificates from other states.

 Can non-residents hunt in Louisiana?